An easy-to-follow step-by-step guide with a list of UK Curly Girl Method approved products.

 It means to clear your hair from product build-up and general dirt and it has been associated with low poo shampoos for quite a while.

-They contain lather which is produced by harmful lathering agents and so even though low poo shampoos do not contain sulphates, they are still off-limits.
+They contain lather which is produced by harmful lathering agents and so even though low poo shampoos do not contain sulfates, they are still off-limits.

 If you do feel that your hair needs a thorough clean and co-washing doesn’t seem to get rid of build-up, consider doing a cleanse with a UK Curly Girl approved shampoo that doesn’t contain sulfates.

 This cleanser is specifically formulated for curly hair types and cleanses scalp and hair without stripping moisture and essential oils.